 Boulder County, state near showdown over drilling moratorium

-In this Aug.
-12, 2015 file photo, Colorado Attorney General Cynthia Coffman speaks during a news conference in Durango, Colo.
-Boulder County and Coffman are on the brink of a showdown over the county's moratorium on oil and gas drilling.
+Boulder County and Colorado Attorney General Cynthia Coffman were on the brink of a legal showdown Friday over the county's moratorium on oil and gas drilling.
+Coffman, a Republican, has set a Friday deadline for the county to rescind the moratorium, saying it contradicts a Colorado Supreme Court ruling that only the state can regulate the industry.

 Add your comments below